meisam2236/Machine-Learning-Cheat-Sheet/README.md

 ## Creating new Features
 Sometimes, depending on your problem, you can create better input to deal with.
 For example, if you have frontage and depth of a house to calculate the pricing, you can come up with better input which is area, by multiplying frontage by depth!

+# Fitting approach
+With a complex model, one can make a perfect fit to the data and attain zero errro.
+Another possibility is to keep the model simple and allow some error.
+Using the simple one makes more sense:
+1. It is a simple model to use.
+2. It is a simple model to train and has fewer parameters.
+3. It is a simple model to explain.
+4. It has less variance and is less affected by single instances.

+A simple model have less variance and more bias.
+Finding the optimal model corresponds to minimizing bothe the bias and the variance.
+Remember a simple(but not too simple) model would generalize better than a complex model.
 # Polynomial Regression
+In cases where the linear model is too restrictive, we can use polynomial regression.
 With polynomial, we can **change the behavior or curve** of our hypothesis function by making it a quadratic, cubic or square root function (or any other form):
 $\theta_{0}+\theta_{1}x+\theta_{2}x^{2}$
 or even better for house pricing(price is not comming down further we go!):